Get a quote

 Unique Services of Vacasa

-Vacasa offers a few services that most other competitors don’t.
-For example, many Airbnb property management companies - like Evolve - expect the property to be guest ready before they take on managing it.
-The interior design and legal support which Vacasa provides are rather unique.
+Vacasa offered a few services that most other competitors don't, though these may have changed under Casago ownership.
+For example, many Airbnb property management companies like Evolve expect the property to be guest ready before they take on managing it.
+The interior design and legal support which Vacasa provided were rather unique.

 Another thing which many property managers don't offer is help with finances and taxes.
 Vacation rentals are subject to various federal, state, and local taxes and tax deductions, so it's important to have some support if accounting is not your forte.

-The option to have your hot tub taken care of by the Vacasa team is another rather unique opportunity.
-This feature can help you maximize your Airbnb profit margins without adding more work on your plate.
+The option to have your hot tub taken care of by the Vacasa team was another rather unique opportunity.
+This feature could help you maximize your Airbnb profit margins without adding more work on your plate.

 Evolve vs Vacasa: Terms